arch8s/spring-2022/Glossary.md

 > _User-story_
 is a tool in software development used to capture a description of a software feature from a user's perspective.

+> C4 Model
+is a lean graphical notation technique for modelling the architecture of software systems.

+> Lean
+in our context, is a business methodology that promotes the flow of value to the customer through two guiding tenets: continuous improvement and respect for people.

+> _Monolith, also monolithic architecture_
+is the traditional unified model for the design of a software program.
+Monolithic, in this context, means composed all in one piece.

+> _Modular monolith_
+is a software design technique that emphasizes separating the functionality of a program into independent, interchangeable modules, such that each contains everything necessary to execute only one aspect of the desired functionality

 ---
 [< Prev (Home)](README.md)  |  [Next (Problem Background) >](1.Problem/README.md)